 Navigation is an extremely important part of a website.
 It has to be clear, perfectly-linked and user-friendly.
 Even though we see mostly basic navigation menus on websites today, some interesting designs have started to appear.

 Today, we selected 25 website designs with unusual navigation menus.
-These navigation menu concepts are unique, original and will surely catch the visitors attention.
+Navigation is something that fascinates us, and we’ve previously written roundup articles on websites with pop-out navigation as well as others.
+The navigation menu concepts gathered in this article are unique, original and will surely catch the visitors attention.
 Despite looking unusual, these navigation menus are perfectly functional and user-friendly.

 Vincent Tavano’s website has an unusual navigation menu.
 It uses a series of background pictures or animations to present each project this company has worked on.
 As you hover your mouse on that portfolio menu the background will change accordingly.